robx/shelm/README.md

 - Specify alternative locations for dependencies.
-E.g., to use a patched version of the `elm/time` package that's published at `github.com/me/elm-time`, you would change the dependency section `elm.json` to read
+E.g., to use a patched version of the `elm/time` package that's published at `github.com/me/elm-time`, you would change the dependency section of `elm.json` to read
   ```
   "dependencies": {
       "direct": {